fusion-jena/fairjupyter/README.md

 FAIR Jupyter is a knowledge graph for semantic sharing and granular exploration of a computational notebook reproducibility dataset.

 ## FAIR Jupyter Knowledge Graph
-FAIR Jupyter Knowledge Graph is based on the computational reproducibility dataset that we had previously shared in bulk.
+FAIR Jupyter Knowledge Graph is based on the computational reproducibility dataset that we had previously shared in bulk (Computational reproducibility of Jupyter notebooks from biomedical publications, [10.1093/gigascience/giad113](https://doi.org/10.1093/gigascience/giad113)).
 This dataset can now be mobilized further through a knowledge graph that allows for much more granular exploration and interrogation.
 We took this dataset, converted it into semantic triples and loaded these into a triple store to create a knowledge graph – FAIR Jupyter – that we made accessible via a webservice.
 This enables granular data exploration and analysis through queries that can be tailored to specific use cases.

 ### Computational reproducibility of Jupyter notebooks from biomedical publications